BA(Hons), DipArch(Dist), ARB, SFHEA

-I set up Live works in 2014 with Leo Care.
-This initiative gives students the opportunity to engage with the public from a city centre location through workshops, debates and exhibitions for their Live Projects and Studio projects.
-We also employ students and graduates to work with community clients on real projects, often emerging from Live Projects.
+I set up Live Works in 2014 with Leo Care.
+The Live Works Urban Room gives students the opportunity to engage with the public from a city centre location through workshops, debates and exhibitions for their Live Projects and Studio projects.
+Through the Live Works Project Office we also employ students and graduates to work with community clients on real projects, often emerging from Live Projects.
 This is an excellent opportunity for us to support graduates as they embark upon their future practice careers.

 I led Live Projects between 2010-2020 and mentor projects that have an arts and regeneration emphasis inc. People’s Kitchen Pitsmoor, The Umbrella Factory, Revealing the Castle, Blackburn Creative Capital, Spatial Resonances, Art House Wakefield, Sheffield Central Library and A Vision for Accrington.